Artificial intelligence (AI) is at the core of the digital transformation that is set to redefine the financial services industry.

 I have interacted with many people who said they could not complete a form-filling process for one or the other quote generation.
 One drawback of the process is the time and effort needed, which some customers don’t fancy and which ends in lost sales for businesses.

-Automating software that uses machine learning to process document solves this problem.
+Automating software that uses machine learning to process documents solves this problem.
 Customers simply submit their current policy documents and the inbuilt tech extracts the unstructured data.
 It sorts the information and processes the relevant quote, noting differences in pricing to offer quotes according to customer needs.

 5. Back-office tasks